buddycloud/buddycloud.com/slate/source/includes/_social-recommendation.md

 The results of this query are usually displayed to the end user as a "People you may know" screen.

-The friend finder can use arbitary identificaiton sources.
-Currently these are:
+As the friend finder is agnostic to the social graph that holds the user's identification handle, one can use arbitary identification providers.
+Examples of providers that are currently in use are:

-* email
+* email address
-* phone number
+* phone number (last 6 digits)
-* Twitter ???@abmar - what???
+* Twitter (handle without the starting '@')
-* Facebook ???@abmar - what???
+* Facebook (numeric id, as returned in https://developers.facebook.com/tools/explorer/145634995501895/?method=GET&path=me%3Ffields%3Did%2Cname&version=v2.0)

-To create a hash:
-1. `@abmar: please fill in`
-2. ...
-3. ...

 ###Privacy
 The [friend finder](http://github.com/buddycloud/friend-finder) service matains the user's privacy by only ever uploading hashes of identifiers - never the users or their address friends' real email, phone number or other private information.

 You should also request your users permission before uploading any identifiers.

+A hash must be unique across different identity providers, that's why

 ### HTTP Request